Enhance your team’s leadership skills for the future!

 One small warning: growing management and leadership is not for the faint of heart.
 No one became a manager or leader by hearing only good news about his or her own behaviour.
 The workshop takes a deep dive into individual strengths, but they also explore weaknesses.
 This isn’t always fun, and we will keep the learners safe as they learn through pain.
 We will help them process without denying the cognitive dissonance (pain) that builds performance growth.

-- How to meet strategic organizational goals, no matter how challenging
+- Meet strategic organizational goals, no matter how challenging

-- How to evolve and change organizational culture as needed
+- Evolve and change organizational culture as needed

 Two-Day Workshop Objectives